top of page

 A shelf featuring microfiber cloths, reusable bamboo cloths, and various cleaning items.

-The store's design felt clean and approachable, appealing to a broad audience from families to older shoppers.
+The store's design felt clean and approachable.
+It appeals to a broad audience from families to older shoppers.
+It’s a fantastic way to introduce Japanese quality and traditional techniques to a wider global market.

 A bilingual price chart comparing Japanese yen and New Zealand dollars.
 A photo of wood wick candles is shown alongside the price list.

 As of June 2025, NZ$1 equals about JPY 88.
-While this makes the pricing feel expensive compared to what you’d pay in Japan, it’s still reasonable when you consider the import costs.
+While the pricing feels higher compared to what you’d pay in Japan, it remains reasonable considering the import costs.

-The Experience of Daiso Japan at Sylvia Park Store
+The Shopping Experience at Daiso Japan at Sylvia Park

-Compared to the Queen Street Daiso, this new store felt more spacious and easy to walk through.
-Being the first day, it was quite crowded, but well-organized.
+Compared to the Queen Street Daiso, this new store felt more spacious and easy to navigate.
+Being the first day, it was quite crowded but well-organized.

-All purchases, including THREEPPY and Standard Products items, can be made at Daiso's main checkout counters.
+All purchases, including items from THREEPPY and Standard Products, can be made at Daiso's main checkout counters.

 The DAISO JAPAN checkout counter with shelves in front stocked with Japanese snacks and drinks.

-The product selection was broad, from Japanese "noren" curtains and tableware to baking tools, candy, and green tea bags.
+The product selection was diverse, ranging from Japanese "noren" curtains and tableware to baking tools, candy, and green tea bags.

 A shelf full of Japanese tableware including teacups, rice bowls, and small dishes in various designs.